Skip to main content

 D2

 Use one classic gateway spine.
-In Beijing, make it Forbidden City / Jingshan / hutong or Temple of Heaven by ticket logic.
-In Xi'an, use the City Wall, Muslim Quarter / Sajinqiao food texture, and one old-city walk.
-The goal is a clear cultural start before the route turns west.
+In Beijing, choose Forbidden City/Jingshan/hutongs or Temple of Heaven; in Xi'an, choose City Wall, Muslim Quarter, Sajinqiao, and one old-city walk.

 D3

 Protect the gateway anchor, then prepare for the corridor.
-Beijing travelers usually keep the Great Wall here; Xi'an travelers usually keep Terracotta Warriors here.
-Evening should stay close to the station / airport logic for the next move.
+Beijing travelers usually keep the Great Wall; Xi'an travelers usually keep Terracotta Warriors.

 D4

-Move into the Gansu corridor, usually by rail / flight toward Lanzhou, Zhangye, or Dunhuang depending on available seats.
-Treat this as a transfer-and-reset spring; add only a light Lanzhou Yellow River walk or Zhangye town evening if timing is easy.
+Move into the Gansu corridor by rail or flight toward Lanzhou, Zhangye, or Dunhuang.
+Add only a light Yellow River walk or Zhangye town evening if timing is easy.

 D5